Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 A load is created on the engine or vehicle being tested using water momentum transfer with the absorbed power heating water.
 These types of dynamometers are ideal for engine dynamometers of a higher power with options that range from 350 to 10,000 HP.
 These dynos are the technology that is the most cost effective for internal combustion engines and electric motors that are large.
 They make use of a hydraulic brake that is capable of converting the energy produced by the engine into heat transferred to the water that flows through the dyno.

-The main advantage of these dynos is that they provide a wide dynamic range meaning one dyno has the capability to test a wide range of engine speeds and engine torques.
-Water brake dynos are also the most economical type of absorber that can be utilized for dynamic testing making them suitable for a broad range of applications from testing internal combustion engines to electric motors.
+The primary benefit of these dynos is their extensive dynamic range, allowing them to test a wide variety of engine speeds and torques with a single unit.
+Additionally, water brake dynos are the most cost-effective option for dynamic testing, making them ideal for a diverse array of applications, from internal combustion engines to electric motors.

 Engine Dyno vs. Chassis Dyno

-This section will contrast an engine dyno to a chassis dyno.
+This section will compare engine dynamometers with chassis dynamometers.

 Engine Dyno Basics

-This type of dyno calculates the power output by measuring the magnitude of the force (torque) required to hold a spinning engine at a set speed (rpm) directly.
-The software of the dyno then calculates the horsepower.
-This is done based on the torque figure and engine rpm (horsepower = torque x engine speed, divided by 5.252.
-The dyno consists of a control board that shows torque readouts, water temperature, oil temperature and pressure, rpm, exhaust temperature, and air/fuel ratio via sensors that are connected to the engine.
-The engine can be started and run by the dyno operator from the board via a cable-operated lever or electronically, according to the dyno.
-The engine is mostly stripped of its accessory drive and is fitted with a header and according to the needs of the customer, a full exhaust system.
+An engine dynamometer measures power output by determining the amount of torque required to keep an engine running at a constant speed (rpm).
+The dynamometer's software then calculates the horsepower using the formula: horsepower = (torque x engine speed) / 5.252.
+The dyno includes a control board that displays torque, water temperature, oil temperature and pressure, rpm, exhaust temperature, and air/fuel ratio through sensors connected to the engine.
+The operator can start and control the engine from the board using either a cable-operated lever or electronic controls, depending on the dynamometer model.
+Typically, the engine is stripped of its accessory drive and fitted with a header and, if required, a full exhaust system tailored to customer specifications.

 Chassis Dyno Basics